If you are experiencing a psychiatric emergency, including suicidal thoughts or behaviors, please call 911.

-The LGBT National Helpline provides a safe space that is anonymous and confidential where callers can speak on many different issues and concerns including, but limited to, coming out issues, gender and/or sexuality identities, relationship concerns, bullying, workplace issues, HIV/AIDS anxiety, safer sex information, suicide, and much more.
+The LGBT National Hotline provides a safe space that is anonymous and confidential where callers can speak on many different issues and concerns including, but limited to, coming out issues, gender and/or sexuality identities, relationship concerns, bullying, workplace issues, HIV/AIDS anxiety, safer sex information, suicide, and much more.

 Suicide Prevention and Awareness Resources for Refugee communities

 Refugees Welcome! is a 501(c)3 nonprofit embedded in the University of Massachusetts Boston’s Center for Peace, Development, and Democracy.
 The organization connects service providers with one another through networking efforts, conducts participatory research on pressing challenges in the field, and creates innovative tools and resources to support service providers’ work.

 HealthReach through the NIH: Find multilingual, multicultural health information and patient education materials about health conditions and wellness topics.
 Learn about diseases, causes, symptoms, treatment, and prevention.
 Materials may be available as printable documents, audio, and video.

 The Refugee Health Technical Assistance Center (RHTAC) recognizes that refugees have unique health needs.
 We are dedicated to improving the well-being of refugees by providing tools, resources, and support for health and mental health providers in order to better meet the needs of refugees in resettlement.

 Switchboard is a one-stop resource hub for refugee service providers in the United States.
 With the support of the Office of Refugee Resettlement (ORR), we offer tools and materials, learning opportunities, research, and technical assistance on resettlement-related topics.